paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ### Backed Candidates

 The block author can choose 0 or 1 backed parachain candidates per parachain; the only constraint is that each backable candidate has the appropriate relay parent.
 However, the choice of a backed candidate must be the block author's.
+The provisioner subsystem is how those block authors make this choice in practice.

 ### Signed Bitfields